 We welcome as members individuals and organisations who care for Hammersmith

-As a Member, you will receive at least two printed newsletters and regular email updates each year, outlining our activities, and giving you the opportunity to participate in our campaigns.
+As a Member, you will receive regular updates outlining our activities, giving you the opportunity to participate in consultations and campaigns.
+We'll invite you to our Awards Evening and AGM, and other events.
 Members are always encouraged to take an active part in the work done by the committee – come along and see if you can help.

-The membership year runs from 1st January, and only costs £6 for individuals £8 for couples or families, and £15 for organisations.
-Additional voluntary donations are always welcome.
+The membership year runs from 1st Jan, and only costs £6 for individuals, £8 for couples or families, and £15 for organisations.
+Additional voluntary donations always welcome.

 Local developments not generally involving public exhibitions or large-scale consultations